Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 ### Command Line Arguments

-By default, you don't have to explicitly provide the name of the output file for hexadecimal code or binary code, given the input file, `asmcode.txt` is located in the same folder as the executable and is readable.
+By default, you don't have to explicitly provide the name of the output file for hexadecimal code or binary code, given the input file, `asmcode.txt` is located in the same directory as the executable and is readable.
 However, if you wish you can specify all the three files through command line arguments, along with a couple of other functionalities.

 The general syntax of command line arguments are: